New Resident At Group Home Arrested For Trying To Kill A Cat And Assaulting Landlord's Wife

 They pooled their money to pay for his medical needs.
 They didn't have enough proof to report the newcomer to the police.

-She was placed at a mental facility.
-They also found the missing stuff of the residents in her belongings.
-OP pettily swiped one of her gift cards as a small revenge for what happened to Smokey.
+She was placed in a mental facility.
+They also found the missing belongings of the residents in her possessions.
+OP pettily swiped one of her gift cards as a small act of revenge for what happened to Smokey.

 Understanding these triggers can aid staff in developing strategies to de-escalate conflicts and promote a safer living environment.